openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 Run one of the commands below to find a model to use:

-* List the models available in the downloader
+* List the models available in the downloader:

 ``` sh
    omz_info_dumper --print_all